chinamike65/hugo-tuolesi/content/book2/book2en.md

 Since 2002, the monastery has co-hosted the "Anda Dharma Conference" with the Laga Temple and Shizang Temple in Qinghai, and the "Dharma Debate Conference" with Hainan Prefecture and is highly praised by people from all walks of life.

-Today, Tuole Monastery has trained more than 30 lecturing masters from novice lamas, and many monks and lay believers worship them as teachers.
+As of today, Tuole Monastery has trained more than 30 lecturing masters from novice lamas, and many monks and lay believers follow them as teachers.

 In terms of practice, the monks in the monastery diligently study, think and practice, solemnly observe the precepts, and have been making retreats for two months every year.